wtistang/LibertyGettingStarted-Lab/README.md

 ### 6.3.5 Edit the simpleweb application

 Now you will edit the **simpleweb** application which only consists of a servlet.
-Thanks to Liberty code assistant, you don't have to write the code on your own.
+Thanks to Liberty Tools code assistant, you don't have to write the code on your own.

 1. Switch to Visual Studio Code.